 The plant also yields a yellow and red dye.

-Navelwort should not be used to treat earache (one of its folk remedy uses) if there is damage to the ear-drum.
+Navelwort should not be used to treat earache (one of its folk remedies uses) if there is damage to the eardrum.

-It’s safety during pregnancy or when breastfeeding, and its interactions with other medicines and medical conditions, are not widely recorded.
-Use with caution in these circumstances and seek medical advice.
+Its safety during pregnancy or when breastfeeding, and its interactions with other medicines and medical conditions, are not widely recorded.
+Use caution in these circumstances and seek medical advice.

 Allen, D. E. & Hatfield, G. (2004) Medicinal plants in folk tradition: an ethnobotany of Britain & Ireland.
 Portland: Timber Press.